Stress Relief: What Foods Help Reduce Stress?

 Frequently Asked Questions

-Foods rich in magnesium, antioxidants, or healthy fats — such as dark chocolate, nuts, berries, and avocado — may help you feel calmer and more grounded.
+Foods rich in magnesium, healthy fats, or antioxidants — such as nuts, berries, dark chocolate, and avocado — may help support calm and steadier energy.

-Herbal teas like chamomile, tulsi, and green tea are known for their soothing properties and can support relaxation.
+Herbal teas such as chamomile, tulsi, and green tea are commonly used to support relaxation.

-A balanced breakfast with complex carbs, protein, and healthy fats — such as oats with nuts and berries — helps stabilise mood and energy.
+A balanced breakfast with protein, fibre, and healthy fats — such as oats with berries and nuts — may support more stable energy and mood.

 Does sugar increase stress?